 Dennis points out that the exterior signage for Trois Mec, one of the most revered fine-dining restaurants in Los Angeles, still bears the name of its predecessor, Raffalo’s Pizza.
 That’s entirely by design, the point being that despite a constantly changing five-course tasting menu approaching a C-note price point, the restaurant is unpretentious, its focus being on the food not peripherals such as signage.
 The term “unpretentious” probably fits Dennis more than it does any other chef in Albuquerque.
 He’s as down-to-earth as they come, a straight-shooting guy whose passions are family, fine cigars and cooking.
 Despite an enviable pedigree that includes cooking side-by-side with some of the country’s best chefs at some of the most highly acclaimed restaurants in the fruited plain, he would rather turn out an affordable menu of New Mexico-inspired Mexican food than a more pricey menu of fine-dining entries.

-While Sophia’s Place would remain Dennis’s flagship restaurant, operating from 2002 through its unexpected closure in 2017, the enterprising chef would launch several other restaurant ventures over the years, all but one named for family members.
+While Sophia’s would remain Dennis’s flagship restaurant, operating from 2002 through its unexpected closure in 2017, the enterprising chef would launch several other restaurant ventures over the years, all but one named for family members.
 First came Ezra’s Place (2008 – 2013) which was named for his then teenage son.
-Next came the magnificent, but short-lived Jo’s Place (2011 – 2012) named for his mother.
+Next came the magnificent, but short-lived Jo’s Place (2011 – 2012) named for his mother, the delightful Josie.
 Just before the dawning of 2017, he launched Maya, a name inspired by the bright, vibrant cuisine prepared by the dynastic Mesoamerican civilization and their descendants.
-He left Maya to launch the second instantiation of Sophia’s Place in March, 2017.
+He left Maya to launch the second instantiation of Sophia’s in March, 2017.

-The menu at Sophia’s Place isn’t a mirror image of the menu at its previous instantiation, but you will find several familiar favorites such as the duck enchiladas, shrimp tacos and a sirloin and green chile sandwich.
-Sophia’s Place is open for breakfast and lunch seven days a week and has a dog-friendly patio.
-For the time being, Sophia’s is cash only.
+The menu at Sophia’s isn’t a mirror image of the menu at its previous instantiation, but you will find several familiar favorites such as the duck enchiladas, shrimp tacos and a sirloin and green chile sandwich.
+Sophia’s is open for breakfast and lunch seven days a week and has a dog-friendly patio.
+Initially Sophia’s was a cash only operation, but not accepts all credit cards save for American Express.
 On select Friday evenings (call ahead), Dennis prepares a different thematic dinner.
 Whether it be Italian, Thai or some other ethnic cuisine, you can bet it will be outstanding.
 Dennis isn’t solely a chef who specializes in New Mexico inspired Mexican food; he can prepare anything you want and prepare it well.
 That was certainly validated during our inaugural visit.

 1 May 2018: You’d be surprised how challenging it is to decide what to order from a relatively small menu, moreso when you’re also contemplating the daily specials.
 Josie doesn’t make it any easier because she raves about everything her son prepares.
 As we perused the menu, we shared a bowl of chicken chicharrones.
 They weren’t on the menu.
 Dennis just thought we’d like them…though he wouldn’t commit to calling them chicken chicharrones (there’s a pattern here).
 It’s a relatively simple offering of lean chicken thighs cut into thin pieces and tossed with Cotija cheese, cilantro, scallions and sea salt.
 Sometimes, as in the case of this dish, simple is best.